laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_templates.md

 Supported format:  e.g  `<% tp.file.creation_date() %>`

 ## Templates for  "Periodic Notes" and "Calendar"
-They are used for generating daily notes and periodic reviews and stored in the subfolder "Periodic_Note" Supported format:  e.g  ` {{date+7d:gggg-[W]ww}}` and `<% tp.file.creation_date() %>`.
+They are used for generating daily notes and periodic reviews and stored in the subfolder "Periodic_Note".
+Supported format:  e.g  ` {{date+7d:gggg-[W]ww}}` and `<% tp.file.creation_date() %>`.